corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/deploy/env-prod-test.md

 Many financial institutions will use an HTTP Proxy Server to monitor connections going out to the Internet.
 Corda facilitates the use of an HTTP Proxy to access the Doorman & Network map via HTTPS GET requests.

-The following is an example of how to set up a Squid Proxy Server and start the Corda Node to point to it as a “tunnel” to connect to Doorman and Network Map.
+The following is an example of how to set up a Squid Proxy Server and start the Corda node to point to it as a “tunnel” to connect to Doorman and Network Map.

 * Prerequisite is a VM 2 CPU Core & 2 GB RAM running Ubuntu 18.x.